yslianTim/rhbm_gem/docs/developer/architecture/command-architecture.md

 When adding or significantly modifying a built-in command, update the same change set:

 1. command header under `include/rhbm_gem/core/command/`
-2. command implementation under `src/core/`
+2. command implementation under `src/core/command/` (and `src/core/workflow/` when introducing/extracting workflows)
 3. built-in list entry in `src/core/internal/BuiltInCommandList.def`
 4. metadata/registration behavior (if needed) in `BuiltInCommandCatalog*`
-5. Python binding exposure in `bindings/CoreBindings.cpp`
+5. Python binding exposure in `bindings/*Bindings.cpp` (and wire module init in `bindings/CoreBindings.cpp` if adding a new binding unit)
 6. tests (contract + command-specific)
 7. this architecture document and related developer docs